-A study published in the Journal of Nutrition shows that replacement of refined carbohydrates with a combination of Egg protein and unsaturated fats increases insulin sensitivity and lowers triglycerides in obese adults with elevated triglyceride levels.
+A study published in the Journal of Nutrition shows that the replacement of refined carbohydrates with a combination of Egg protein and unsaturated fats increases insulin sensitivity and lowers triglycerides in obese adults with elevated triglyceride levels.

-Management of hypertriglyceridemia includes counseling for lifestyle changes, such as weight control, dietary changes, and exercise.
+Management of hypertriglyceridemia includes counselling for lifestyle changes, such as weight control, dietary changes, and exercise.
 Evidence from previous studies shows that a diet high in refined starches and added sugars, with a high glycemic load, worsens the disturbances in carbohydrate metabolism, such as insulin resistance and the lipid triad.
 Therefore, dietary changes have an important influence on metabolic abnormalities associated with hypertriglyceridemia.

-A recent randomized, double blinded, controlled feeding crossover study by Kevin C Maki and colleagues published in the Journal of Nutrition evaluated the effects of the substitution of refined starches and added sugars with a combination of egg protein (EPRO) and unsaturated fatty acids (UFA) on insulin sensitivity, triglyceride levels, and other cardiometabolic health markers.
+A recent randomized, double-blinded, controlled feeding crossover study by Kevin C Maki and colleagues published in the Journal of Nutrition evaluated the effects of the substitution of refined starches and added sugars with a combination of egg protein (EPRO) and unsaturated fatty acids (UFA) on insulin sensitivity, triglyceride levels, and other cardiometabolic health markers.
 Twenty-five overweight men and women, 21-70 years of age with elevated TG concentrations of 150-499 mg/dL were recruited.
-The subjects were given a 3 week standardized diet consisting of test foods that provided approximately 8% more protein energy (from EPRO) and 8% more fat energy (from UFA), or test foods with approximately 16% more energy from refined starches and added sugars (refined-carbohydrate condition).
+The subjects were given a 3-week standardized diet consisting of test foods that provided approximately 8% more protein energy (from EPRO) and 8% more fat energy (from UFA), or test foods with approximately 16% more energy from refined starches and added sugars (refined-carbohydrate condition).
 The Matsuda Insulin Sensitivity Index (MISI), fasting lipid profile, and other cardiometabolic health markers were determined at baseline and at the end of each diet condition.

 The results showed an increase in MISI from baseline in the EPRO/UFA condition (18.1% + 8.7%) compared with a decrease from baseline during the refined-carbohydrate condition (5.7% + 6.2%).
-The EPRO/UFA condition resulted in a greater reduction in TGs and very low density lipoprotein (VLDL) cholesterol (18.5% and 18.6% respectively) than during the refined-carbohydrate condition (2.5% and 3.6% respectively).
+The EPRO/UFA condition resulted in a greater reduction in TGs and very low-density lipoprotein (VLDL) cholesterol (18.5% and 18.6% respectively) than during the refined-carbohydrate condition (2.5% and 3.6% respectively).
 Reductions from baseline in total cholesterol (TC), LDL cholesterol, non-HDL cholesterol, and HDL cholesterol were observed for both diets.
 However, within the refined carbohydrate condition, significant reductions were observed in non-HDL, LDL, and HDL particle concentrations.
-LDL peak particle size increased 0.12 nm with EPRO and UFA compared with a decrease of 0.15 nm with the refined carbohydrate diet.
-In addition, the disposition index (marker of islet ß cell function) increased 23.8% + 20.8% during the EPRO and UFA condition compared with a decrease of 16.3% + 18.8% during the refined-carbohydrate condition.
+LDL peak particle size increased by 0.12 nm with EPRO and UFA compared with a decrease of 0.15 nm with the refined carbohydrate diet.
+In addition, the disposition index (a marker of islet ß cell function) increased 23.8% + 20.8% during the EPRO and UFA condition compared with a decrease of 16.3% + 18.8% during the refined-carbohydrate condition.

-The results, like previous study, suggest that changing the macronutrient composition of the diet can alter the cardiometabolic risk factor profile.
-The results of this study also show that theEPRO/UFA condition reduced TD and VLDL cholesterol concentrations and increased LDL particle size compared with the refined-carbohydrate condition, indicating improved cardiovascular health.
+The results, like the previous study, suggest that changing the macronutrient composition of the diet can alter the cardiometabolic risk factor profile.
+The results of this study also show that the EPRO/UFA condition reduced TD and VLDL cholesterol concentrations and increased LDL particle size compared with the refined-carbohydrate condition, indicating improved cardiovascular health.
 In addition, low sugar intake in the EPRO/UFA diet contributed to the increase observed in MISI and the disposition index.

 The strength of this study is the fully controlled feeding design, minimizing the potential for confounding dietary changes.
 The limitations include the lack of adjustment made for secondary outcome variables and a relatively short 3-week period of intervention.